 SECTION 2.
 NON-CONFORMING USES WHICH MAY NOT BE CONTINUED:

-1. When a non-conforming use is discontinued or abandoned, for a period of six (6) consecutive months, such use shall not thereafter be re-established or resumed, and any subsequent use or occupancy of such land shall comply with the regulations of 2.
-No use which is accessory to a principal non-conforming use shall be enlarged or structurally altered after such principal use shall cease or terminate.
+1. When a non-conforming use is discontinued or abandoned, for a period of six (6) consecutive months, such use shall not thereafter be re-established or resumed, and any subsequent use or occupancy of such land shall comply with these regulations.

+2. No use which is accessory to a principal non-conforming use shall be enlarged or structurally altered after such principal use shall cease or terminate.

 3. No non-conforming structure shall be moved in whole or in part for any distance whatever, to any other location on the same or any other lot unless the entire structure shall thereafter conform to the regulations of the zoning district in which it is located after being moved.